vihangd/emacs-copilot/README.md

 # Emacs Copilot

-Emacs Copilot is an Emacs package that uses the OpenAI API to generate Emacs Lisp code and content based on given instructions.
+Emacs Copilot is an Emacs package that uses the OpenAI API or Google Gemini to generate Emacs Lisp code and content based on given instructions.
 This package offers a convenient way to create code snippets or analyze text directly within Emacs.

 ## Installation